wormhole-foundation/wormhole/whitepapers/0017_delegated_guardian_sets.md

 The Wormhole protocol relies on a set of 19 Guardian nodes to observe on-chain events across all connected chains and attest to them via Verifiable Action Approvals (VAAs).
 In the current architecture, every Guardian node is expected to maintain full-node infrastructure for each connected chain, placing a symmetric operational burden on every Guardian regardless of chain-specific requirements.

-This design proposal introduces the concept of a delegated guardian set — a configurable subset of Guardians designated to observe events on specific chains.
+This proposal introduces delegated guardian sets, where a configurable subset of Guardians is designated to observe events on specific chains.
 The remaining Guardians (referred to as Canonical Guardians for that chain) rely on attested observations gossiped by Delegated Guardians to participate in VAA signing.

 Readers should be familiar with the core Wormhole message passing protocol and the Guardian observation pipeline.